Complaint details graphic alleged sex abuse texts

 Kellar has been charged with attempted enticement of a minor and both face a charge of conspiracy to produce child pornography, according to the complaint unsealed Monday.

 The complaint lays out the couple's plans to sexually abuse a 5-year-old and 7-year-old who lived with Burnworth, her ex-husband and his wife.
-Burnworth, who is not the children's mother, also promised to take various photos and videos at Kellar's request, the complaint said.
+Burnworth, who is not the children's mother, also promised to take graphic photos and videos at Kellar's request, the complaint said.

-Among Kellar's requests were videos of bestiality, fetish behavior involving feces and "kids videos," the complaint said.
+Among Kellar's requests were videos of molestation, bestiality, fetish behavior involving feces and "kids videos," the complaint said.

 In a July 28 exchange, Kellar asked Burnworth: "Do you really think you can do this or are you just saying this???" the complaint said.